cassieortiznelsen/Diabetes_Data_Report/README.md

-# Welcome to my Diabetes Data Analysis Project!
+Welcome to my Diabetes Data Analysis Project!

 Project Overview

-Welcome!
-This project explores a diabetes dataset to examine patient characteristics and outcomes.
+This project looks at a diabetes dataset to explore patient characteristics and outcomes with graphs
-The goal is to produce clear tables and visualizations that summarize key variables, such as BMI and diabetes diagnosis.
-Think of it as a guided tour through the data, highlighting the insights that matter most.

-How to Build the Report
+Build the Report

-1. Ensure R is installed along with the required packages: dplyr, knitr, and rmarkdown.
+(Make sure R is installed with dplyr, knitr, and rmarkdown)

-2. From the project root, run:

-make

-(This command renders the report.
-Once finished, the HTML output will appear in the output/ folder.)

-Part 2.
-Reproducibility With renv

-To make this project fully reproducible, we use renv.
-This ensures anyone can recreate the same R package environment used for the analysis—no surprises, no missing packages.

-1. Restore the R environment

 From the project root, run:

+make run

+The report will appear in the report/ folder

+Reproducibility

+We use renv to make the project reproducible!

+Restore the environment with:

 make install

-(This executes renv::restore(), installing all required packages exactly as recorded in renv.lock.
-!! only restores packages, not generating the report !!

-2. Build the report
+Then build the report with:

-After restoring the environment, run:

-make
+make run

-(This renders the report using the correct packages and saves it to the output/ folder.)

-3. What’s included for reproducibility
+Docker

+You can also build and run the project using Docker to avoid installing R or packages locally!

+What’s Included
-renv/ folder — contains project-specific libraries

-renv.lock — tracks exact package versions
+The renv/ folder has project libraries renv.lock tracks package versions

-Makefile — provides commands for restoring packages and rendering the report

-R Markdown report — all code, tables, and figures in one document
+The Makefile helps restore packages and build the report The R Markdown file has all code and figures

-Code Organization
+Code and Data

-Tables: code/table_creation.R — generates descriptive tables
+Tables: code/table_creation.R

-Figures: code/figure_creation.R — generates plots and visualizations
+Figures: code/figure_creation.R

-Data - The dataset is located at data/diabetes_dataset.csv.
+Dataset: data/diabetes_dataset.csv